13 best image formats and when to use them

 It’s important to note that JPEG and JPG are the same file formats, with different acronyms and file extensions.
 Joint Photographic Experts Group (JPEG) is a raster image with lossy compression.

-Its lossy compression means that JPEG eliminates some data to reduce its file size, which decreases its image quality in return.
+JPEG’s lossy compression eliminates some data to reduce its file size, which decreases its image quality.
 Its relatively small file sizes allow you to save more space on your disk or memory card.

-It’s commonly used for saving images in digital cameras and printing, as long as you will not need further editing.
-JPEG is a flat image format, which means all edits are saved into one layer, and you cannot reverse the modifications.
+JPEG is a flat image format commonly used for saving images in digital cameras and printing, as long as they don’t need further editing.
+All edits are saved into one layer, and you can’t reverse any modifications.
 It also doesn’t support transparency, unlike PNG and GIF.

 JPEG is an excellent choice for web usage.
 Your site visitors can load the images quickly, while the loss in quality is barely visible.
 It’s also suitable for image sharing since its lossy quality indicates that JPEGs have a reasonably small file size.

 JPEG is one of the most common file formats.
-In addition, you can even convert the images to progressive JPEG format in order to load the images even faster on your website.
-This is understandable since JPEG files support all browsers and operating systems and offer relatively optimum compression.
+You can even convert your images to progressive JPEG format to load them even faster on your website.
+This makes sense since JPEG files support all browsers and operating systems and offer relatively optimum compression.

-However, JPEG is not the best option for images with lines of text in them, such as tutorial screenshots and infographics.
-This is due to the lossy image compression, which may render the text in your image to be hard to read.
+However, JPEG is not the best option for images with lines of text, such as tutorial screenshots and infographics.
+This is due to the lossy image compression, which may make the text in your image hard to read.

 2. PNG